ElMoscaviador/shopping-app/README.md

 ### KNOWN ISSUES
 - While I have strived to make the app responsive, smaller resolutions in landscape mode may break the layout.
+- There are some spacing issues in the navbar & other CSS quirks.

 ### ABOUT UNKNOWN ISSUES
 Please do not hesitate to report any lingering issues to me - I am all ears & would be grateful to you.